toliaqat/xenon-wiki/NodeGroupService.md

 ## Nodes

-A DCP service host, regardless of its packaging and environment, is a **node**.
+A Xenon service host, regardless of its packaging and environment, is a **node**.
 You can have multiple service host instances, each with their own ports, within a single process, all isolated from each other, or within the same container, same VM, bare metal OS etc. For the purposes of the node group membership each one is treated as a independent node.

 ## Node Options